1775–1782 North American smallpox epidemic: Background

+History

 This epidemic occurred during the years of the American Revolutionary War.
 During this time, there was no medical technology widely available to protect soldiers from outbreaks in crowded and unhygienic troop camps.
 Thus, this virus posed a major threat to the success of the Continental Army, led by George Washington.
 It is not known where the outbreak began, but the epidemic was not limited to the colonies on the Eastern seaboard, nor to the areas ravaged by hostilities.
 The outbreak spread throughout the North American continent.
 In 1775, it was already raging through British-occupied Boston and among the Continental Army's invasion of Canada.
 During George Washington's siege of Boston, the disease broke out among both Continental and British camps.
 Many escaped slaves who had fled to the British lines in the South likewise contracted smallpox and died.

 The pandemic had also reached New Spain, spreading through Texas and New Orleans through 1778 to 1779.
 The latter was especially hard hit due to its densely populated urban area.
 By 1779, the disease had spread to Mexico and would cause the deaths of tens of thousands.
 At its end, the epidemic had crossed the Great Plains, reaching as far west as the Pacific coast, as far north as Alaska, and as far south as Mexico, infecting virtually every part of the continent.

 The pandemic also took a massive toll on the indigenous population of the Americas.
 The disease was likely spread via the travels of the Shoshone Indian tribes.
 Beginning in 1780, it reached the Pueblos of the territory comprising present day New Mexico.
 It also showed up in the interior trading posts of the Hudson's Bay Company in 1782.
 It affected nearly every tribe on the continent, including the northwestern coast.
 It is estimated to have killed nearly 11,000 Native Americans in the Western area of present-day Washington, reducing the population from 37,000 to 26,000 in just seven years.